The Belgian police collected over 22.000 firearms and decided to make something useful out of them by casting them back into usable metal.

 It's Italy?

-A Censis report estimates that in Italy there are between 4 and 10 million weapons, and more than 4.5 million Italians have a weapon at hand.
-The report assumes a scenario in which Italy adopts a model of "self-defense" (according to the polls, by now 39% of Italians are open to the matter).
+A Censis report estimates that in Italy there are between 4 and 10 million weapons, and more than 4.5 million Italians have a weapon on hand.
+The report hypothesizes a scenario in which Italy adopts a "self-defense" model (from surveys, 39% of Italians are now positive on the issue).
 Annual gun deaths would increase from the current 150 to 2700.

 There are approximately 400 million firearms in the United States.